-Whether you use the public defender or private counsel, it's always a good idea to have legal representation when charged with a crime.
+Whether you use the public defender or a private attorney, it's always a good idea to have a lawyer when charged with a crime.

 Talk to a Criminal Defense Lawyer